 All of a sudden I started smelling a strong burning smell coming from the bottom of the computer.

 Do you think I can safely ignore the smell and keep using the laptop without causing any damage to it?

-Unplug any cables that are attached to the laptop and remove the battery.
-Then call Toshiba Customer Support at (800) 457-7777 and explain what’s going on.
+Next, call Toshiba Customer Support at (800) 457-7777 right away and explain what’s going on.

-Toshiba will probably either issue you an RMA number and ask you to ship the laptop to them for service or refer you to your nearest authorized Toshiba repair center.
+They will probably either issue you an RMA number and ask you to ship the laptop to them for service or refer you to your nearest authorized Toshiba repair center.

-Even though the computer seems to be working fine, there’s definitely something wrong that could possibly cause serious problems in the future.
+Even though the laptop seems to be working fine, there’s definitely something wrong that could possibly cause serious problems in the future.

-Bottom line: The time to get this issue resolved is right now while your laptop is still under warranty.
+Bottom line: The time to get this issue resolved is right now before it gets any worse.

 I hope this helps, Brenda.
 Good luck!

 Never miss a tip!
 Click here to sign up for my free Daily Tech Tips Email Newsletter!